apurvgupta-ops/JS-Nodejs-MySQL-Notes/javascript/notes.md

   - **const**: Used for constants.
 Value cannot be changed.
 Block scope.
   - **let**: Value can be changed.
 Block scope.
   - **var**: Value can be changed.
 Function scope.
+  - All the variables created with let and const goes to script scope and var goes window obj.

 - ***_Why we can change the value of let but not const ?_***
   - Because when we try to change the value in the const it say cant change the value of constant, but in case of let when we try to change the value it basically change the address of that value.
   - `let a = "Apurv"` then `a = "Appu"`, so in this it change the address.